Lihat Artikel Lainnya

 One of the unique things that distinguishes construction accounting from regular accounting is the way revenue is recognized.
 In accounting for construction, revenue is recognized based on the percentage of project completion, so the company can record revenue along with the project.
 This is in contrast to ordinary accounting which tends to recognize revenue once the transaction is fully completed.

 Construction accounting also focuses more on individual project management.
 Because each project has a budget that must be tracked separately.
-Construction accounting must ensure that every expense and revenue is recorded appropriately, so that financial management is more detailed and focused.
+Accounting for construction company must ensure that every expense and revenue is recorded appropriately, so that financial management is more detailed and focused.

 Another uniqueness is in terms of financial reporting.
 Construction accounting often involves specialized reports that show financial progress per project, such as project cost reports that help project managers monitor the financial health of each project in real-time.